Philosophy

 Program Details

-Through Carleton's Philosophy program, you will gain intellectual flexibility and sophistication, the ability to assess ideas, think clearly and creatively, and appreciate multiple perspectives on important matters.
-Build highly developed writing, research, analytical and oral presentation skills through courses taught by our award-winning and internationally recognized professors.
-You’ll study moral, social and political philosophy; philosophy of mind, cognitive science, language and knowledge; and the history of philosophy.
+Through Carleton's Philosophy program, you will gain the ability to assess ideas and appreciate multiple perspectives on important matters; you'll develop intellectual curiosity and flexibility; you'll learn to think clearly, creatively, and critically.
+You'll build highly developed writing, research, analytical, and oral presentation skills, through courses taught by our award-winning and internationally recognized professors.
+You'll study moral, social and political philosophy; philosophy of mind, cognitive science, language and knowledge; and the history of philosophy.

 The student-led Carleton University Philosophy Society organizes regular discussion groups, tutoring and celebrations.
-Several notable public figures have also studied Philosophy at Carleton.
+Several notable public figures have also studied Philosophy at Carleton, including politicians, judges, and university professors.

 Small Class Sizes